marmelab/kamon/README.md

 First, you need an [Expo account](https://expo.dev/accounts/) to build on the Expo Cloud.

-When you have an account, you have run these commands as explain [here](https://docs.expo.dev/build/setup/)
+When you have an account, you have to run these commands as explain [here](https://docs.expo.dev/build/setup/)

 ```sh
 npm install -g eas-cli